reorx/obsidian-paste-image-rename/README.md

     - `Pasted Image {{DATE:YYYYMMDDHHmm}}`: Pasted Image 202204081652
 - Duplicate number at start (or end)

-  If enabled, duplicate number will be added at the start as prefix for the image name, otherwise it will be added at the end as suffix for the image name.
+  If enabled, the duplicate number will be added at the start as prefix for the image name, otherwise, it will be added at the end as suffix for the image name.
 - Duplicate number delimiter

   The delimiter to generate the number prefix/suffix for duplicated names.
 For example, if the value is `-`, the suffix will be like "-1", "-2", "-3", and the prefix will be like "1-", "2-", "3-".